Updated in September 2019

 It’s always a good time to go to Stockholm, but summer is even better.
-The nights are long, it’s not raining too much and you can take your excellent local food to go.
+The nights are long, it’s not raining too much, and you can take your delicious local food to go.

 FOR THE FIRST TIME VISITOR

-This is actually not a museum, but an art exhibit.
+FOTOGRAFISKA is actually not a museum, but an art exhibit.
 And it is very large.
 It is housed in a former industrial Art Nouveau style building from 1906.
 It has been open since 2010, but is already an institution.
 They show world renowned photographers such as Annie Leibovitz and David LaChapelle, but also newcomers.
 There are many different exhibitions at once, so you will definitely find something you like.
-Also the café and the bookshop is nice.

 FOR THE RETURNING TRAVELLER